niuers/niuers.github.io/_posts/2021-07-19-Numerical Computations.md

             * In base-2, division works exactly the same way.
 However, because there are only two digits (1 and 0), we can simply check if the divisor-padded-with-zeroes is greater than the current dividend, and then if it is, add a 0 digit to the quotient, otherwise add a 1 digit.

+4. Multiply two integers represented by string
+    1. Use the normal elementary school multiplication method
+    2. Find the value at digit position of 1, 10, 100, ..., separately

+5. Computer the power of a number, e.g. `pow(x, n)`
+    1. Use recursion method
+    2. Represent the power `n` as binary number and `n` is thus sum of the corresponding powers of `2`.
+Then we can use iterative method to compute the power.
+It stops when the power is 0 (we divide it by 2 each time).
+    3. Problems
+        * [LC50.
+Pow(x, n)][LC50.
+Pow(x, n)]

 4. Problems
     1. [LC7.
 Reverse Integer][LC7.
 Reverse Integer]